Audi A3 Saloon Review

 The Audi A3 Saloon is the third version of the A3 along with the hatchback and Sportback.
 The Saloon has more rear legroom and a bigger boot and its only direct rival is the Mercedes CLA.
-The Lexus IS can also be considered an alternative along with the cheaper Mazda 3 Fastback.
+It’s a little dull, however, and options can be expensive.

-Inside you’ll find one of the best interiors in the class.
-The high quality materials and pop-up infotainment screen make for a premium atmosphere.
-The saloon boot adds day-to-day practicality and a little more individuality but the sloping roof means headroom in the back is worse than in the Sportback.
+The Audi A3 saloon has one of the best interiors in the class.
+The high-quality materials and pop-up infotainment screen make for a premium atmosphere.
+The A3 saloon boot adds day-to-day practicality and a little more individuality but the sloping roof means headroom in the back is worse than in the Sportback.

 Thanks to modern underpinnings the A3 saloon is agile and confident in corners.
 The optional Sport and S line suspension setups improve handling marginally but make the ride quite firm for UK roads.